Tomas-Kaiser/node-course/README.md

 - `npm outdated` to see outdated dependecies
 - `npm update` to update dependecies but only minor or patch.
 Not for Major upgrade of the version.

+<b>DevDependencies</b>

+- `npm i jshint --save-dev` to use this dependency only in dev environment and not in production env.